Seeing Isn't Believing: Context-Aware Adversarial Patch Synthesis via Conditional GAN: Evaluation Setup: Models and Datasets

-\paragraph{Implementation details.} Unless stated otherwise, we generate square patches of size \(32\times32\) and \(64\times64\).
+\textbf{Implementation details.} Unless stated otherwise, we generate square patches of size \(32\times32\) and \(64\times64\).
 Placement is evaluated under three strategies that correspond to our figures and tables: (i) \emph{Grad-CAM}-we compute a class-targeted Grad-CAM map on a frozen surrogate ResNet-50 and place the patch at the peak activation region; (ii) \emph{Random}-a uniformly sampled, valid location; and (iii) \emph{Center}-the image center (on GTSRB this approximately coincides with the sign).
 The adversarial example is \(x_{\mathrm{adv}}=x\oplus G(\delta)\).
 We report \emph{targeted} attack success rate (ASR): the fraction of \(x_{\mathrm{adv}}\) predicted as \(y_{\mathrm{target}}\) by the victim.
 To quantify the patch’s semantic fidelity, we also report \emph{Patch Matches Target Class} (Yes/No) and \emph{Target-Class Success \%}: the percentage of generated patches that, when classified in isolation by a frozen classifier (ImageNet: VGG16/ViT-B/16; GTSRB: ViT model), yield top-1 \(=y_{\mathrm{target}}\).
 All models remain frozen; only the U-Net generator is optimized as described in Algorithm~\ref{alg:adv_patch_training}.
 Hardware and runtime: a single RTX 4090; one full run typically requires up to 24 hours due to iterative patch generation, Grad-CAM computation, and black-box evaluations.
+We train the U-Net generator for 100-150 epochs using a batch size of 16.
+The optimizer is Adam with a learning rate of $\eta=2\times10^{-4}$, $\beta_1=0.5$, and $\beta_2=0.999$, following standard GAN training practice.
+We apply linear learning-rate decay over the last 30\% of training.
+Our U-Net follows a 5-level encoder-decoder structure with skip connections; each level consists of two convolutional blocks with channel widths $\{64,128,256,512,512\}$ in the encoder and their symmetric counterparts in the decoder.
+All convolutions use 3$\times$3 kernels, ReLU activations, and instance normalization.
+The generator receives a 3-channel seed patch $\delta$ and outputs an RGB adversarial patch of the same resolution.